CoderDojo-Content/Intermediate-HTML-CSS/en/grouping-elements-together.md

 4. If your page contains more than one separate item of content that are not really connected, put each one between its own set of `<article></article>` tags instead of putting one set of the tags around the whole lot.
  * **content** means information or pictures or any other "stuff" you have on the page!
  5. You can totally have `article`s inside `articles`: for example one big piece of content that's made up of a few smaller ones.
-4. You can also break your `article` up into chunks.
-For example, you might have a few pieces of information that are sort of separate but are all connected, belonging to the one article.
-For this you've got the `<section></section>` tags.
+4. You can also break your `article` up into chunks or sections if you need to.
+The `<section></section>` tags are there for exactly this!

-5. ***TODO*** example of the whole page I suppose?
+5. ***TODO*** Here's an example of a page that uses `article` and `section` tags to organise information.

-10. Confused about this container thing?
+6. Confused about this container thing?
 Remember when you created a menu and then put it in between `<nav> </nav>` tags.
 This is another example of one of these containers.
-You simply put special tags around your menu to tell the browser that everything in between them belongs together.
+What you are doing is telling the browser that everything in between these special tags belongs together.
 Like organising things in boxes and shelves in your home!
+7. Once your content has been organised into `articles` and `sections` you can create CSS rules in the stylesheet to control how the different bits look!
+Here's an example of some CSS styling of the `article` and `section` containers.
+See if you can understand it and make your own.